Lip Fillers – everything you need to know but didn’t know you needed to ask

 Let’s talk deposit now – should I pay a deposit?

-Yes, you should expect to pay a deposit but the key question is if I have to cancel or postpone my appointment can I get my deposit back?
-The answer is absolutely 100% but you have to be able to give reasonable notice to cancel or change.
+Yes, you should expect to pay a deposit but the key question is if I have to cancel or postpone my appointment do I lose my deposit?
+A lot of clinics will offer a non refundable deposit - we don't agree with this.
+So long as you cancel with plenty of notice, we hold your deposit for up to 6 months on account for use on any future treatment so it is not lost.
+However, if you don't give reasonable notice to cancel or change then expect to lose it - for us it's 7 days prior.
 Once you’ve booked the slot, no one else can take this time and if you cancel at the last minute, your practitioner may not be able to fill it at the last minute which means they lose valuable time where they could be earning money.
 Even if it is re-filled, the likelihood is that they will need to invest time to get it filled then money to maybe re-advertise the slot so they would be out of pocket as well as losing the time to earn.

 What’s a reasonable timeframe to expect a refund? – we work on 7 days.
 That gives us enough time to try and fill the space but it’s a reasonable timeframe if someone changes their mind – and it is okay to change your mind.
 What isn’t acceptable is companies and practitioners who refuse any form of refund – some even take full payment.
 You must check and get it in writing if it isn’t published anywhere that a refund is available when reasonable notice is given.